 You might have noticed that I keep referring to the cruciate ligament rupturing as a disease or a condition.
 This is because rupture of the ligament is seldom associated with an actual trauma, the most common 'history' of a cruciate rupture (medical term for the backstory of a patient's problem) is a progressive, intermittent, but deteriorating lameness, initially after exercise, but becoming more consistent over time.
 There are some cases where previous lameness has not been noted, but these are in fact, less common.

-In fact, often consistent lameness is often noted when the ligament is actually not completely ruptured, especially in athletic dogs, probably due to the swelling in the knee joint created by consistent micro-tearing of the ligament.
+In fact, often consistent lameness is noted when the ligament is actually not completely ruptured, especially in athletic dogs, probably due to the swelling in the knee joint created by consistent micro-tearing of the ligament.

 In the coming pages - we will discuss diagnosis, treatment options and let you see some of our surgeries and surgical protocols at Peninsula Vet Care.
 There will also be information for owners on what to expect on the day of your pet's surgery and also what it takes to look after a post op cruciate ligament case.